Call us today516-570-4343

-General Municipal Law sections 207-a and 207-c describe benefits available to firefighters and law enforcement personnel, respectively.
-If you get injured on the job, your employer must cover the medical expenses associated and must continue paying you while you are out sick with that injury.
-Many times, there is a dispute over whether that injury or illness happened during the course of the employee’s duties.
+General Municipal Law sections 207-a and 207-c describe benefits available to firefighters and law enforcement personnel, respectively, who suffer injury or illness due to the performance of their duties.
+If a firefighter or law enforcement officer is injured on the job, their employer must cover the associated medical expenses and continue paying them while they are out sick with that injury.